sfg-taxonpages/lygaeoidea/pages/about.md

 - Panel data (each section on a page) and other information not available on these pages are accessible via a [TaxonWorks API](https://api.taxonworks.org) at [https://sfg.taxonworks.org/api/v1](https://sfg.taxonworks.org/api/v1).
 - Core taxonomic data are exported to and available at the [Catalogue of Life]({https://link_to_root_taxon_page}) and its [associated API]({https://link_to_api_for_pertinent_dataset}).

-### Support and funding
-_This Species File functionality and content is serviced in part by the Species File Group._

 ### Terms of use (Copyright guidance)

 <div class="flex items-center gap-2">